open-kbs/openkbs/README.md

    - You may be prompted to enter any secret placeholders in your `./src/Events/actions.js`.
 By default, this includes `googlesearch_api_key` and `googlesearch_engine_id`.
    - You can press enter to skip, but for using Google Search as an AI tool, it's recommended to fill them.
 Google provides 100 free searches per day.

-3. **Empower LLM to Execute NodeJS Code**:
-   - Now, the LLM can execute NodeJS code directly on your machine.
+Congratulations!
+The LLM can now execute NodeJS code directly on your machine!

 ##### Enhancing Your Application with Code Execution